aritrikaghosh/Coco-PetCare/README.md

   1. Add the home screen
   2. Add the lower tab
   3. Add screens for each tab
-  4. configure providers
+  4. Configure providers
-  5. configure firebase
+  5. Configure firebase
   6. -- Additional todo in the future --

 ## Getting Started